Who Wants to Be a Millionaire? (Australian game show): Lifelines

-Hot Seat (2009 format)
+Hot Seat (2009-2023)

-An abbreviated format of the show, Millionaire Hot Seat began production in 2009.
-Like the original Millionaire, it is hosted by Eddie McGuire.
-Airing daily at 5:00pm, it is currently in its thirteenth season.
+An abbreviated format of the show, Millionaire Hot Seat aired on weeknights between April 2009 and November 2023.
+Like the original Millionaire, it was also hosted by Eddie McGuire.

 Notable contestants

 Celebrities

 Six celebrity contestants competed on a live episode of Millionaire on 17 July 2000: swimmer Nicole Livingstone (née Stevenson), actress Rachel Griffiths, television presenter Kerri-Anne Kennerley, English-Australian musician Red Symons (who lost on the $500,000 question), Irish-Australian comedian Jimeoin, and former Geelong AFL player-turned-commentator Sam Newman.
 On this particular episode, half of the contestants' totals were donated to charity while the other half was given to six at-home players.
 A total of $286,000 was raised during that episode, which was the first time in history that a live episode of Millionaire had aired anywhere in the world.

 Other celebrity contestants to have competed on the show included: